SteeltoeOSS/Documentation/docs/configuration/cloud-foundry-provider.md

 }
 ```

 Next in your `Startup` class you can use either `ConfigureCloudFoundryService<TOption>()` or `ConfigureCloudFoundryServices<TOption>()` to bind the service data from `VCAP_SERVICES` to your `TOption`.
 There are multiple ways to do this depending on your needs.

-You can use `ConfigureCloudFoundryService<TOption>()` method to select a specific Cloud Foundry service binding from `VCAP_SERVICES` by specifying a service name.
-Or you can use `ConfigureCloudFoundryServices<TOption>()` to bind to all services of a particular type by specifying a Cloud Foundry service label.
+You can use the `ConfigureCloudFoundryService<TOption>()` method to select a specific Cloud Foundry service binding from `VCAP_SERVICES` by specifying a service name.
+Alternatively, you can use `ConfigureCloudFoundryServices<TOption>()` to bind to all services of a particular type by specifying a Cloud Foundry service label.

-Here are some examples:
+The following listing shows some examples:

 ```csharp
 using Steeltoe.Extensions.Configuration.CloudFoundry;